 Myth 5: Buying in person is always better

-On the other hand, business owners shouldn’t miss out on this e-payment boom any longer, whose prospects are huge considering the new normal at hand.
+Now that we have removed your worries around online payments, we hope you, as a business owner, don’t miss out on the e-payment boom any longer.
+The prospects are huge considering the new normal at hand.